sunskynyc-eng/gedc-research-prompt/docs/prompt_evaluation.md

 Before the qualification gate, a short instruction to assess whether the uploaded file is readable and whether it appears to be a single paper would catch file processing failures earlier and reduce wasted processing on malformed inputs.
 This is partially addressed in Constraint 6 but not as a proactive check.

 **Parameterize the connectivity segmentation framework** *(implemented in v1.0 parameterized version)* The four connectivity segments and all other organization-specific values — team name, priority geographies, sectors, funder, date range, and rigor indexes — are now defined in a configuration block at the top of the prompt.
 The prompt body references these as `{{VARIABLE_NAME}}` placeholders.
 A user adapting the prompt changes only the config block.
-Two output fields were also neutralized: `Gates Country` became `Priority Geography Match` and `Gates Funded` became `Funder Match`, both driven by config values.

 **Add a version-controlled changelog**
 The prompt is at v1.0 with a revision date but no changelog.
 Tracking what changed between versions — and why — would support quality review and make it easier to attribute output differences to prompt changes versus model behavior.